-The BAS in Meteorology is a Unique Program Open to those with a CCAF in Meteorology from the United States Air Force
+The Bachelor of Applied Science: Meteorology is a Unique Program Open to those with a CCAF in Meteorology from the United States Air Force

-Air University Associate to Baccalaureate Cooperative Program (AU-ABC) in Meteorology
+An Approved Air University Associate to Baccalaureate Cooperative Program (AU-ABC) in Applied Science: Meteorology

 The University of Arizona is approved by the Air University Associate to Baccalaureate Cooperative Program (AU-ABC) to provide a Bachelor of Applied Science (BAS) degree with an emphasis in Meteorology fully online program for Community College of the Air Force (CCAF) graduates in weather technology and/or meteorology.
-This program is fully National Weather Service (NWS) and World Meteorological Organization (WMO) standards, particularly with the addition of ordinary differential equations and hydrology (see program courselist for more info), when considered along with the content gained through the CCAF in Meteorology.
+This program is compliant with the National Weather Service (NWS) and World Meteorological Organization (WMO) standards, particularly with the addition of ordinary differential equations and hydrology (see program courselist for more info), when considered along with the content gained through the CCAF in Meteorology.
 As the only fully online Bachelor of Applied Science: Meteorology program in the United States, this degree has been designed in close collaboration with the 25th Operational Weather Squadron at Davis-Monthan Air Force Base.The curriculum is fully quantitative, meaning that atmosheric concepts are studied through applied physics, mathematics, and computer programming.

 The mission of this program is to serve the educational needs of military personnel both locally and abroad to become professional meteorologists eligible for promotion.
 The program is offered entirely online allowing students to access classes around their work schedules wherever they are located in the world.
-By applying the AAS credits toward the BAS degree, airmen will effectively eliminate the first two years of study.
-At full time status our BAS degree can be earned by completing the 45 upper division semester hour credits.
-At this time the Math (Calculus 1, 2, and 3) and Physics coursework are taken outside of the University and transferred into the degree.
+By applying the AAS credits toward the BAS degree, airmen will effectively eliminate a year-and-a-half of study.
+At full-time status, our Applied Science: Meteorology degree can be earned by completing the 45 upper division semester hour credits.
+At this time, the Physics coursework is taken outside of the University and transferred into the degree.

 - Active duty in the United States Air Force is NOT required.